The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Real-time EV-grid integration management systems

 The charging and discharging patterns of EVs are largely influenced by the unpredictable travel habits of their users.
+Real-time EV management system aims to dynamically generate charging schedules in response to time-varying charging demands and electricity prices \cite{wan2018model}.
 As EVs are integrated into the distribution system in an unpredictable way, significant uncertainties arise in the timing and location of grid loads.
 This unpredictability complicates load forecasting and increases the challenges of real-time grid monitoring and management.
 To address these issues, optimal charging strategies are often designed to maximize the use of renewable energy sources to meet the fluctuating demands of EVs.
 However, renewable energy generation is intermittent and variable, further aggravating uncertainties in real-time management.
 To address these issues, many studies have focused on handling the uncertainties of EV charging, renewable energy generation, real-time electricity price, and user behavior, where methods of stochastic optimization \cite{kaewdornhan2023real}, scenario-based stochastic programming \cite{yan2023real,eddahech2012real,yao2016real}, robust optimization \cite{zhao2015risk,vaya2015self}, and dynamic programming \cite{mohamed2013real,you2016real,binetti2015scalable,liao2015dispatch} have been widely applied.
 Though these approaches can effectively mitigate the impact of uncertainties, many face the challenge of computational dimensionality.
 For instance, capturing the characteristics of uncertainty requires numerous scenarios, which leads to a heavy computational burden.
 Even at a moderate scale, the stochastic programming for EV charging dispatching needs several hours to solve \cite{yan2023real}.
-To address the problem of high computational intensity, decentralized and distributed methods have received considerable attention \cite{chokkalingam2017real,csengor2020real,li2023constrained}.
-Compared to centralized schemes, decentralized approaches provide better scalability and real-time performance \cite{li2023constrained}. \cite{li2023constrained} proposes a decentralized framework and a dynamic energy boundary model of individual EVs to achieve discreteness of charging demands, which needs to train only a single agent model to enable local decision-making for multiple charging piles within a charging station. \cite{binetti2015scalable} utilizes the scalable real-time greedy algorithm, \cite{zhou2020admm} adopts alternating direction method of multipliers to schedule EVs in a decentralized method, and \cite{latifi2018agent} designs a game theoretic model to keep both the local optimality and the global optimality for the aggregator.
-However, the aforementioned distributed methods have limited capability in addressing system-level objectives and overall cooperation requirements.
 Many studies focus on addressing the balance between mitigating the impact of uncertainties and high computational intensity. \cite{wu2017two} proposes two control algorithms, SPLET and SAA\_SPLET, to reduce the number of scenarios and alleviate the computational burden. \cite{li2023constrained} introduces a dynamic energy boundary model for EVs to meet charging demand without penalty terms. \cite{wang2019reinforcement} designes four feature functions to approximate the state-action function, reducing the dimension of the state space.
-The issue of EV charging and discharging dispatching is essentially a time arrangement for EV charging and discharging control while considering various uncertainties \cite{li2023constrained}.
-The current control strategy will influence the system's next state, which increases computational complexity and affects the convergence speed \cite{shen2021real}.
-Therefore, formulating EV charging control issues as a Markov Decision Process (MDP) is a practical approach, where Model-free Deep Reinforcement Learning (DRL) techniques can be used as solutions for sequential decision-making problems \cite{zhang2018review} to find optimal strategies in complex and uncertain environments.